WWE SmackDown vs. Raw 2009: Create modes

 The other major new addition to the game's create modes is the "Highlight Reel", where players can record the last 30 seconds of an ongoing match, and edit the clips together afterwards with custom camera angles and added visual and sound effects.
-Players can save up to 20 files and can upload them for online users to see, custom reels can be used as an entrance movie for a created superstar.
+Players can save up to 20 files and can upload them for online users to see, and custom reels can be used as an entrance movie for a created superstar.
 The mode is featured only on PlayStation 3 and Xbox 360.
 Both Create-A-Finisher and Highlight Reel have replaced the Create-A-Belt feature, which was taken out due to its lack of support from fans.

 The Create-A-Superstar mode is in the major consoles, but now features physics-based clothing items that will sway around realistically such as loose clothing and necklaces.
 About 70% of the parts in the mode are now 3D with about 25 to 30% of the mode featuring new content.
 For the first time, the Nintendo DS version features a limited version of the Create-A-Superstar mode.

 A roster editor has also been introduced to change the wrestler's brand, face/heel disposition and titles for exhibition matches.
 The game's Create-A-Stable mode has also been incorporated into the editor under the Team Management name.

 The Create-An-Entrance mode has now been extended to feature created entrances for tag teams.
 The Wii version features a Create-An-Entrance mode like the other versions except a limited created entrance for tag teams.
 Instead, utilizing the Wii Remote and nunchuk, it features interactive entrances and victory celebrations, such as posing or beating down an opponent post-match.
 Successful poses during the player's entrance give them more momentum and bonuses at the start of the match.

 Online features

-The Wii version now includes online gameplay as well as rankings.
-Voice chat functionality for the PlayStation 3 and Xbox 360 versions were confirmed.
-Also note that if a tattoo is used on a created superstar, he/she will be prohibited from playing online.
-However, online play is not available for the PlayStation 2 version.
+The Wii version included online gameplay as well as rankings.
+Voice chat functionality is present in PlayStation 3 and Xbox 360 versions.
+Also, if a tattoo is used on a created superstar, he/she will be prohibited from playing online.
+Online play is not available for the PlayStation 2 version.